dmaas2908/pipeline-example/README.md

 and the containers should be deployed and start as an end result.
 I didn't have time to do the network ACL stuff, but I was going to apply an egress filter to service-b using a podSelector as is described in "Learn Kubernetes Security" pg.
 86. It's a fairly good book.

 Lastly, there is a simple QA script to check all the urls and their status codes.
-./qa.sh urls.csv
+./qa.py testdata.csv

+There's no deliberately bad data in the testdata.csv file however it has been tested with bad urls and http response codes

-The build pipeline - build.sh
+## The build pipeline - build.sh

 This script is a straightforward automated build pipeline written in Bash.
 It's intended to work as a standalone script or imported directly into jenkins.
 It requires configuring a number of variables in the build.conf file, and comes with a template for a Dockerfile, which is kept in build-template-Dockerfile.
 The variables in the template are filled in automatically by the build.sh script and do not need to be configured anywhere.